-- the GeNUAuth option for GeNUGate 7.0 Z
+- the genuauth option for genugate 8.0 Z

-- the URL filter option for GeNUGate 7.0 Z
+- the URL filter option for genugate 8.0 Z

-- authentication services (password, RADIUS, LDAP, S/Key, or cryptocard) either local or remote
+- authentication services (password, RADIUS, LDAP, S/Key, or crypto card) either local or remote

 - virus scanner engines

 - the HTTP proxy squid

 - the mail delivery program sendmail

-- the bind domain name service
+- the dns server

 - the ntpd network time protocol daemon

+- the sip-pair-relay

+- the snmp server

+- the igmpproxy on the PFL

+- the CARP mode balancing

-- the relay sip-pair
+- the CARP PAP high availability setup

 - although the TCP- and the WWW-Relay support encryption with SSL, the cryptographic support is not part of the TOE.
 The same applies to the SMTP-relay which supports the TLS extension which is not part of the TOE.

+- the cryptographic operations of the SSH relay.